Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What rules govern named patient supply of pre-launch medicinal products?

-Patients are not allowed to access medicinal products before they are approved by the CFDA.
+Patients are not allowed to access medicinal products before they are approved by the CNDA.
 The supply of pre-launch medicinal products is permitted only if it is structured as a registration study.

 What is the authorisation procedure for conducting clinical trials in your jurisdiction?

-Clinical trials of pharmaceuticals are governed by the China Food and Drug Administration’s (CFDA) Drug Registration Rules and the Pharmaceutical Good Clinical Practices.
+Clinical trials of pharmaceuticals are governed Drug Registration Rules and the Pharmaceutical Good Clinical Practices issued by the China National Drug Administration (CNDA, formerly the China Food and Drug Administration).
 The Guidelines on Ethics Committee Reviews of Clinical Trials also apply.
-A clinical trial authorisation issued by the CFDA is required to conduct Phases I to III clinical trials seeking product approvals.
-However, as of December 1 2015, the bioequivalent study for generic drugs need only be filed with the CFDA.
+A clinical trial authorisation issued by the CNDA is required to conduct Phases I to III clinical trials seeking product approvals.
+However, as of 1 December 2015, the bioequivalent study for generic drugs need only be filed with the CNDA.

 The procedure for securing a clinical trial authorisation consists of the following key steps: